Australian Order of Battle for Vietnam 1962-1972

 RAAF transport flight, arrived in Aug 64 with six Caribou

-- Nov 71 No.9 Squadron, equipped with Iroquois helicopters was
+66 - Nov 71 No.9 Squadron, equipped with Iroquois helicopters

-allotted to the 1st Australian Task Force.
-No. 2 Squadron Apr 67
+was allotted to the 1st Australian Task Force.
+No. 2 Squadron

-- Jun 71 The third and last RAAF operational squadron to serve in
+Apr 67 - Jun 71 The third and last RAAF operational squadron to

-Vietnam was No.2 Squadron.
-It returned to Australia in Jun 71, 13
+serve in Vietnam was No.2 Squadron.
+It returned to Australia in

-years after having left Australia from Darwin en route to
+Jun 71, 13 years after having left Australia from Darwin en

-the United States Air Force 64 - 72.
-RAAF fighter
+served with the United States Air Force 64 - 72.

-pilots were given the opportunity of serving in Vietnam as
+RAAF fighter pilots were given the opportunity of serving in

-Forward Air Controllers.
-In addition to duty as FACs, six
+Vietnam as Forward Air Controllers.
+In addition to duty as

-fighter pilots also saw service in American phantom squadrons in
+FACs, six fighter pilots also saw service in American phantom

 RAAF Nursing Service MEDEVAC Flight)